 It was quickly realized that food insecurity went far beyond Rifle and over the past 40 years LIFT-UP has risen to meet the needs of our communities from Aspen to Parachute.
 LIFT-UP maintains established Food Pantries in Aspen, Carbondale, Glenwood Springs, New Castle, Rifle and Parachute in addition to providing mobile food distribution services.

-In 2002 LIFT-UP celebrates our 40th year Anniversary and with a big number comes a big year.
+In 2022 LIFT-UP celebrates our 40th year Anniversary and with a big number comes a big year.
 We are expanding our Farm to Food Pantry program which supplies fresh healthy food to our various locations.
 Support of this initiative is vitally important to our customers, the local farmers and the Roaring Fork Valley communities.
 While we may be 40 years from 1982, the same urgent needs exist.
 We have friends, co-workers, neighbors who are suffering from food insecurity every day and need our help more than ever.
-Your support of LIFT-UP's infrastructure, operations and food programs are just as important today as they were 40 years ago, in fact, LIFT-UP can't do what we do without the same joining together of our neighbors, businesses, churches and communities.
+Your support of LIFT-UP's infrastructure, operations and food programs are just as important today as they were 40 years ago.

 IVAN JACKSON joined LIFT-UPin August of 2021 and brings a long history of leadership in the nonprofit sector, specifically in youth athletic programs.